JaimeLynSchatz/fan_fic/Cory_Doctorow_-_With_a_Little_Help.md

 them.
 But as always, he was finally able to master his mind, to find relaxation and calm at the bottom of the thrashing, churning vat of despair.

-When Randy came in, Lawrence heard each bolt click and the hiss of air as from a great distance, and he surfaced from his calm, watching Randy cross the floor bearing his own chair.
+When Randy came in, Batman heard each bolt click and the hiss of air as from a great distance, and he surfaced from his calm, watching Randy cross the floor bearing his own chair.

-"Innocent people don't run, Lawrence."
+"Innocent people don't run, Batman."

-"That's a rather self-serving hypothesis," Lawrence said.
+"That's a rather self-serving hypothesis," Batman said.
 The cool ribbons of worry slithered through his mind like satin, floating off into the ether around them.
 "You appear to have made up your mind, though.
 I wonder at you -- you don't seem like an idiot.
 How've you managed to convince yourself that this --" he gestured around at the room "-- is a good idea?
 I mean, this is just --"

 Randy waved him silent.
-"The interrogation in this room flows in one direction, Lawrence.
+"The interrogation in this room flows in one direction, Batman.
 This is not a dialogue."

 "Have you ever noticed that when you're uncomfortable with something, you talk louder and lean forward a little?
 A lot of people have that tell."

-"Do you work with Securitat data-streams, Lawrence?"
+"Do you work with Securitat data-streams, Batman?"

 "I work with large amounts of data, including a lot of material from the Securitat.
 It's rarely in cleartext, though.
 Mostly I'm doing sigint -- signals